Mamiya 55mm f/4.5 / Velvia 100F

 This is how they refuel boats in Venice.
 It's a petrol station - for boats.
 Or, as Ferrari owners will attest, it's a "benzina" station.
 In Italy they have a type of petrol called benzina.

-This, my dear and only friends, is called padding.
+This, my dearest and only friends, is called padding.
 Imagine if I got straight to the point.
 I would probably be higher up Google's search rankings.
 In the last post I had a look at the Mamiya 55mm f/4.5, a wide-angle lens for the Mamiya C twin-lens-reflex system.
 Here's what it looks like:

 It's really sharp at f/11, not bad at f/4.5, needs sunshine or a tripod.
 The last post was illustrated with examples shot using Fuji 160.
 In this post let's look at some Fuji Velvia 100F.